JoacimLord/The-Luna-Framework/README.md

 	//How to initalize a window and name it LFW::Application app("App");

-	//Texture loaded as a shared ptr. filepath represents the filepath to whichever folder you store your assets in. std::shared_ptr<Luna::Texture> texture = std::make_shared<LFW::Texture>(filepath);
+	//Texture loaded as a shared ptr. 'filepath' represents the filepath to whichever folder you store your assets in. std::shared_ptr<Luna::Texture> texture = std::make_shared<LFW::Texture>(filepath);

 	//Initiate the object and set it's size (width, height) and location (x, y)